Grid classes and partial well order: Introduction

 The containment ordering on permutations defines a partial order on the set of all permutations.
 A \emph{permutation class} is a set of permutations closed downward in this partial order, i.e.\ if $\pi$ is a permutation in the class $\C$ and $\alpha\leq \pi$, then $\alpha\in \C$.
 These classes have received a lot of attention in recent years, and the question of partial well-order has played a central role: there is a vast library of infinite antichains (see, in particular Murphy's thesis~\cite{murphy:restricted-perm:}), while Higman's Theorem has been applied in the other direction by Atkinson, Murphy and Ru\v{s}kuc~\cite{atkinson:partially-well-:} and Albert and Atkinson~\cite{albert:simple-permutat:}.

 The traditional description of a class $\C$ is by the unique antichain $B$ that forms its \emph{basis}: we write $\C=\av{B}$ to mean $\C=\{\pi:\beta\not\leq\pi \textrm{ for all }\beta\in B\}$.
 However, in recent years a new description of permutation classes has arisen, namely ``grid classes'' of matrices whose entries are themselves permutation classes --- for formal definitions see Section~\ref{sec-definitions}.
 These have played a role in the development of the ``Fibonacci'' and ``Vatter'' dichotomies~\cite{huczynska:grid-classes-an:,vatter:small-permutat:}, providing a complete answer to the possible growth rates\footnote{All permutation classes have an \emph{upper growth rate}, $\overline{\gr}(\C)=\limsup_{n\rightarrow\infty}\sqrt[n]{|\C_n|}$ (see~\cite{marcus:excluded-permut:}) where $\C_n$ is the set of permutations in $\C$ of length $n$, but it is still not known in general whether the true \emph{growth rate}, $\lim_{n\rightarrow\infty}\sqrt[n]{|\C_n|}$, exists for all permutation classes.} of permutation classes below $\kappa\approx 2.20557$, and in particular proving that there are only countably many classes below this growth rate.
-Of particular relevance to this paper is Murphy and Vatter~\cite{murphy:profile-classes:} where grid classes and partial well-order first met, and subsequent work in Waton's thesis~\cite{waton:on-permutation-cl:}.
+Grid classes are now being intensely studied in topics ranging from direct enumeration~\cite{aab:2143-4231-enum:} to connections with geometry~\cite{albert:geometric-grid-classes:}, but of particular relevance to this paper is Murphy and Vatter~\cite{murphy:profile-classes:} where grid classes and partial well-order first met, and subsequent work in Waton's thesis~\cite{waton:on-permutation-cl:}, later published in an article with Vatter~\cite{vatter:on-partial-well-order:}.
 In this paper, we will prove the following:

-\begin{theorem} Let $\M$ be a gridding matrix whose entries are monotone classes, non-monotone griddable classes containing only finitely many simple permutations or empty.
+\begin{theorem} Let $\M$ be a gridding matrix whose non-empty entries are monotone classes, or non-monotone-griddable classes containing only finitely many simple permutations.
 Then the permutation class $\grid(\M)$ is partially well-ordered if and only if the graph of $\M$ is a forest, and at most one cell in each component is not monotone.\end{theorem}

 The bulk of the work in proving Theorem~\ref{thm-fin-simple-grid} is in showing: